ICHydro/Riverlabs/docs/en/operation/quick-start/arduino-setup.md

 # Arduino Setup Guide

-This guide will help you set up the Arduino IDE and prepare your computer for programming your Riverlabs logger.
+This guide will help you set up the Arduino IDE (Integrated Development Environment) and prepare your computer for programming your Riverlabs logger.

 ### Main Components